 Talk to a Construction Accident Lawyer in Philadelphia

 If you’ve been injured on the job, the first thing you should do is file an incident report with the appropriate party and have yourself checked out by a doctor.
 In cases where you won’t miss much time from work, the situation need go no further.

 But if you are injured on the job due to a third party’s negligence or are having difficulty getting your employer to honor your workers’ compensation claim, then it’s time to get a lawyer involved.

-The attorneys at PhillyLaw LLC have successfully represented employees in insurance claims against their employers and against negligent third parties.
+The attorneys at PhillyLaw have successfully represented employees in insurance claims against their employers and against negligent third parties.
 If you’ve been injured, give us a call or contact us online for a free case evaluation.